Santiago8888/Medium/Software-Pathology.md

 Before my research I used to consider genes as static, highly reliable compnents exhibiting a low degree of variance.
 However, almost 70% of humans suffer from a disease attributed to genetic disorders.

 The concept of genetics is foreign and difficult to translate to Software.
-Fortunately, through my experience I've participated and initiated in a fair ammount of Software projects.
-And I could argue a portion of these projects where doomed from the begining with their only hope of succeding through a radical change often called pivot.
+Fortunately, through my experience I've participated and initiated a fair ammount of Software projects.
+And I could argue that a portion of those projects where doomed from the begining, a majority of which due to business reasons.
+After several iterations, these projects have accumulated so much technical debt that is impossible to develop new features.
+Others, because of poor technical decisions may be better to start them from scratch.

+When developing software we hardly stop to think of the history of a project but it is often the case that the people behind a project are often more rigid than the source code itself.
+And there is a whole set of unexplored maladies that involve the interaction between software development and stackholders or team members.
+Either because a key member left, a difference in vision or the lack of agile frameworks to guide the project when evaluation the health of a Software project is not enough to consider code.

 #### 3.7 We have an inmune system to heal ourselves.